E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/manybody_singleGPU/readme.rst

 Purpose of Module
 _________________

-One of the main weak point of the DPD simulation is in its equation of state.
+One of the main weak point of DPD simulation is in its equation of state.
 For example, compressible gas or vapor liquid mixtures are difficult, if not impossible, to correctly be simulated.
-The many body DPD approach allow to overcome this limit extendind the potential of neighbour beads to a large cut off radius.
+The many-body DPD approach allows us to overcome this limit by extending the potential of neighbour beads to a large cut off radius.

-This module consists in the implementation of the many body DPD on the single GPU version of DL\_MESO\_DPD.
-The new feature will allow to simulate complex systems liquid liquid drop, phase interactions, etc.
+This module consists in the implementation of many-body DPD on the single GPU version of DL\_MESO\_DPD.
+The new feature will allow the simulation of complex systems such as liquid drop, phase interactions, etc.

 Background Information